SalamanderXing/MCS/README.md

-# network_similarity
+# Network Similarity
-A library for finding the similarity (correlation) between two networks
+A library for finding the similarity (correlation) between two networks.